564263820/json2xls/README.md

     python json2xls.py test.xls '{"a":"a", "b":"b"}'
     python json2xls.py test.xls '[{"a":"a", "b":"b"},{"a":1, "b":2}]'

-    # from file: 文件内容为一个完整的json
+    # from file: whole file is a complete json data
     python json2xls.py test.xls "`cat tests/data.json`"

-    # from file: 文件内容为每行一个json
+    # from file: each line is a json data
     python json2xls.py test.xls tests/data2.json

 excel: